YevhenKustovskiy/penguine-mol-3d/README.md

 1. Create root directory
 2. Clone the repository to root directory
 3. Move setup.py from the repository to root directory
-4. Open terminal and set current working directory to root directory
+4. Set current working directory to root directory
 5. pip install .

 **Dependencies**